tphyahoo/haskoin-talk/haskoin_talk.md

 * commercial software in sorta-stealth mode
 * no mailing list
 * has irc channgel but high latency
-* I'd like to make haskoin more mainstream... we'll see.

 ### haskoin (wrangled 0.2.0 install. but only ever used 0.1.0)